DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-01-issues-with-changing-an-offer.md

 Issues:

+- The list should contain all the school directs they can change to
 - There shouldn’t be a ‘change’ link if the user cannot actually change the provider.
 - It says ‘provider’ on the offer panel and it says ‘training provider’ on the next screen, but it actually shows the accredited body.